sciZer0/newdiscoveries/c/README.md

 where,<br>
 F — the Force pushing an object (measured in Newtons: N);<br>
 m — the mass of the pushed object (measured in kilograms: kg);<br>
-Target — the Target Acceleration for the given Force (measured in meter/second²: m/s²)
+Target — the Target Acceleration associated with the given Force (measured in meter/second²: m/s²)

 Please pay attention that

-the “Target” (in the formula) is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object
+the “Target” (in the formula) is namely Target Acceleration associated with the given Force, but not Real Acceleration of the pushed object

 and also that